Assisted Living

 What is a long-distance caregiver?

-Long-distance caregivers are typically responsible for these tasks:
+Long-distance caregivers are generally responsible for:

 • Coordinating personal and medical care